How Much is a Cooker to Install?

 Electric Cookers Cost

 Electric cookers are a popular choice in modern kitchens.
-These cookers tend to offer fast cooking times, even cooking results, and are easy to clean.
-However, these cookers tend to cost more to run than gas cookers.
+These cookers provide fast, even heat and often include features such as fan-assisted ovens and ceramic or induction hobs.
+They're also typically easier to install and maintain than gas options.
+However, these cookers do tend to cost more to run than gas cookers.
 The average cost for these cookers is around £180-£5,500.

 Pros: